visgl/react-google-maps/README.md

 };
 ```

-## Using other libraries of the Google Maps API
+## Using other libraries of the Google Maps JavaScript API

-Besides rendering maps, the Google Maps API has a lot of additional libraries
+Besides rendering maps, the Maps JavaScript API has a lot of [additional libraries](https://developers.google.com/maps/documentation/javascript/libraries)
-for things like geocoding, routing, the places API and a lot more.
+for things like geocoding, routing, the Places API, Street View, and a lot more.
 These libraries
 are not loaded by default, which is why this module provides a hook
-`useMapsLibrary()` to handle loading of those libraries.
+`useMapsLibrary()` to handle dynamic loading of those libraries.

 For example, if you want to write a component that needs to use the
 `google.maps.places.PlacesService` class, you can implement it like this: